camunda/camunda-docs/docs/apis-clients/public-api.md

 ## Other APIs and clients

-Although we cannot currently guarantee backwards comptability of other APIs and clients, we aim to offer backwards compatibility still on a best effort basis.
+Although we cannot currently guarantee backwards compatibility of other APIs and clients, we aim to offer backwards compatibility still on a best effort basis.

 [//]:# (Thoughts on a better way to word the sentence above?)